Yield: 9″ cranberry almond crumb cake // Total Time: 1 hr. 15 min. // Disclaimer: This post includes affiliate links.

 Cranberries: the star of the show!
 I used fresh but you can easily substitute in frozen.

-Light brown sugar: for sweetening the cranberries.
-I recommend tasting the jam and adjusting the sugar as needed.
-You can also use granulated sugar here.
+Granulated sugar: for sweetening the cranberries.
+I recommend tasting the jam and adjusting the sugar as needed, not all cranberries are the same level of sweet!

 For the streusel: